styladev/shopware6/README.md

 * Check for conflicts with other Shopware extensions or with customisations like any out-of-the-box caching,
 * Describe your problem in details, attach screenshots, include steps to reproduce and pass to your Styla Integration Manager or to support@styla.com.

-**IMPORTANT**: Please test any potentially breaking changes on your **local/test/stage environment before releasing them on your production**.
+**IMPORTANT:** Please test any potentially breaking changes on your **local/test/stage environment before releasing them on your production**.
 Especially, check if Styla content is still visible.
 Do this before updating Shopware version too.

 ## Modular Content